Menu

 Chinese market gardeners sold vegetable door to door with pair of traditional baskets hanging from a pole across their shoulders.
 At Christmas, they brought household gifts of small jars of ginger or fans.
 In the 1850s a house in Ridge Street was occupied as a sort of hospital by the Chinese population.

-By 1881 the area was called West Ipswich.
+By 1881 the area was being called West Ipswich.

 References (online)1876 Ipswich Water Works PlanA Nonagenarian Chinaman, The Queenslander, 26 Aug 1899 p432Lonely Station, Queensland Times, 4 Oct 1949 p1Little Ipswich, Queensland Times, 16 Mar 1935 p12Glimpses of Ipswich History, Queensland Times, 16 Mar 1935 p12A Weeks Ruralising, Queensland Times, 13 Jun 1891 p2The Ipswich Park and Recreation Ground